Investigating MAXI J1752-457 with NuSTAR in the aftermath of a superburst: NuSTAR Data and Analysis

 In Table \ref{tab:spectral_params}, we list the resulting blackbody and power law parameters, the test statistic achieved with the model, and the unabsorbed 2--10\,keV flux measured for both observations.
 In Figure \ref{fig:nustar_spectrum} we show the FPMA and FPMB spectra, with the first observation shown on the left and the second observation shown on the right.
 We also plot the best-fit model including the single-temperature blackbody and the power law components.
 In addition to the good test statistic achieved with this model for the second observation, we do not observe residual features which would indicate that an additional component is necessary to describe the spectra.

 We also considered slightly different forms of this basic spectral model.
 For example, we replaced the single-temperature blackbody with a multi-temperature disk blackbody.
-This model resulted in a comparable but slightly worse test statistic.
+This model resulted in a comparable or slightly worse test statistic (e.g. $\chi^2/\mathrm{d.o.f.}=112/91$ for the second observation).
 This model yields an inner disk temperature of around $kT_\mathrm{in}=0.7$\,keV and a slightly shallower power law with a photon index of $\Gamma = 3.4$.
-Similarly, replacing the simple power law component with a thermally Comptonized continuum component \citep[\texttt{nthcomp;}][]{Zdziarski1996,Zycki1999}, did not improve the test statistic.
+Similarly, replacing the simple power law component with a thermally Comptonized continuum component \citep[\texttt{nthcomp;}][]{Zdziarski1996,Zycki1999}, did not improve the test statistic ($\chi^2/\mathrm{d.o.f.}=110/91$ for the second observation).
 In this case, the relevant spectral parameters did not change compared to the simple power law model.

 In order to check the self-consistency of the spectral model, we also reproduced the spectral fits using \texttt{simpl} \citep{simpl} rather than an analytic power law.
-We again found no appreciable change in the test statistic.
+We again found no appreciable change in the test statistic ($\chi^2/\mathrm{d.o.f.}=110/91$ for the second observation).
 This model yields a slightly larger blackbody radius (at 8\,kpc, uncorrected for atmospheric scattering effects) of $11^{+2}_{-1}$\,km and $7.4^{+0.6}_{-0.5}$\,km for the first and second NuSTAR observations, respectively.
-For both observations, using simpl instead of an analytic power law results in a decrease in the blackbody temperature by a few percent, an increase in the photon index of about 0.1, and an upscattering fraction of around $10\%$, assuming that the power law is seeded by the spherical blackbody component.
+For both observations, using \texttt{simpl} instead of an analytic power law results in a decrease in the blackbody temperature by a few percent, an increase in the photon index of about 0.1, and an upscattering fraction of around $10\%$, assuming that the power law is seeded by the spherical blackbody component.

 We note that the test statistic is comparably poor for the first observation, leading to a null-hypothesis probability of $0.3\%$.
 We find that the residuals for these spectra are not well matched between FPMA and FPMB (see the bottom left panel of Figure \ref{fig:nustar_spectrum}).
 We therefore hypothesize that the higher test statistic is primarily due to systematic error introduced by the complicated Mode 06 extraction procedure with source regions bordering the stray light region.
 While the inferred parameters provide a point of comparison with the second observation, we do not rely heavily on the first observation to inform our conclusions.